ulfschneider/breakdown/README.md

 Breakdown for Atom leverages this function, as it allows you to change your ranking in an quick and easy manner by still keeping a good overview of your entire breakdown structure.

 If your query is not **SORTED BY Rank ASC**, you will **mess up** the ranking of your project when you apply the ranking inside of Atom and push the changes back to JIRA.
-For this reason ranking is a guarded feature in Breakdown for Atom - you have to activate it in your configuration section by adding the ```rank``` entry to your ```fields```, like
+For this reason ranking is a guarded feature in Breakdown for Atom - you have to activate it in your configuration section by adding the ```rank``` entry to your ```options```, like

 ```
-fields: rank
+options: rank
 ```

 To change the rank for a story with sub-tasks, select the story line and all sub-tasks below, then apply the same command to move all selected lines at once.